 After high school, it was time to choose what I wanted to study.
 I looked around at my friends – all of them clear on the path they wanted to take, it seemed.
 I had no clue.
 I caved to pressures that had nothing to do with passion and found myself studying law.
 What would follow was to be the lowest 3 years of my life and my first experience of depression, anxiety and my true self.
-I had chosen law because on paper, it was an exceptionally good idea – (a)my parents would be proud, (b)I would be helping people, (c)lawyers earned good money and (d)I loved watching Boston Legal and Ally McBeal, therefore, probably like being a lawyer.
+I had chosen law because on paper, it was an exceptionally good idea - (a)my parents would be proud, (b)I would be helping people, (c)lawyers earned good money and (d)I loved watching Boston Legal and Ally McBeal, so I would obviously love being a lawyer, right?

 The problem was, allowing my enjoyment of a TV show to determine what would make me happy in my career was not an entirely fool-proof plan.
 I didn’t know that law wouldn't actually make me happy.
 I didn’t know how to listen to my passion.
 No one had cultivated that skill in me.
 Not because the people in my life were bad or uncaring, but because they had never learned how to cultivate passion in their own lives.

 I remember the day that I finally plucked up the courage to walk away from Law.
 As I left the administration building of the University and walked towards my car, I looked up at the sky and noticed the striking blue for the first time in years.
 I actually paused to feel the cool breeze on my face.
 For the first time in years, I felt free from anxiety and depression and that freedom afforded me the ability to be fully present in my life as it was happening.
 I didn’t know what I was going to do next, but I knew it was going to be ok.

 How many people are living trapped in a state of passionless existence?